City Year application tips

 This cannot be stressed enough.
 Proofread, proofread, and then proofread some more!
 Review each section of your application multiple times for spelling, word choice, grammar and content.
 When you’re done, have a trusted friend or family member read through your application again with a fresh set of eyes.
 Remember, the application does not spell check your answers for you.

-Utilize your short answer and short essay responses
+Utilize your short answer responses

-Your short answer and short essay responses paint a more in-depth and personal picture of who you are.
+Your short answer responses paint a more in-depth and personal picture of who you are.
 Your responses will allow our admissions team to learn more about you, so make sure to write not only about what you’ve accomplished, but also what you’ve learned along the way.
 When answering these questions, take it as an opportunity to display your strong writing skills and your ability to help students reach their full potential.

-Remember to choose quality over quantity as each short answer and short essay response has a recommended sentence limit.
+Remember to choose quality over quantity as each short answer response has a recommended sentence limit.
 Plus, you will have a chance to further elaborate during your interview.
 Last but not least, honesty is of the utmost importance!
 If you plagiarize in any way, you will automatically be rejected.

 List all work and volunteer experiences